ThunderClapLP/mc-get/readme.md

 ## Usage

     Usage:
       mc-get (flags) <archivepath>
       mc-get (flags) <command> (parameters)

     Flags:
-        -h / --help         :  displays this help page -s / --silent       :  performs a silent install.
-No user input needed -mr / --modrinth    :  download from modrinth -cf / --curseforge  :  download from curseforge -m <path>           :  specifies minecraft installation path --path <path>       :  specifies the target installation path can also be used as a filter in other commands -mc <version>       :  specifies the minecraft version --server            :  installs mod / modpack as server --version           :  displays the current version
+      -h, --help                :  displays this help page -s, --silent              :  performs a silent install.
+No user input needed -p, --platform <platform> :  installs from specified platform either modrinth (mr) or curseforge (cf)
+      -m <path>                 :  specifies minecraft installation path --path <path>             :  specifies the target installation path can also be used as a filter in other commands -mc <version>             :  specifies the minecraft version --server                  :  installs mod / modpack as server --version                 :  displays the current version

     Commands:
-        install (<slug> | <id> | <name>):<mod(pack)version>:<modloader>
+      install <slug | id | name>:<mod(pack)version>:<modloader>
         installs a mod / modpack

       search <query>
         searches for modrinth/curseforge projects

       list installs
         lists all installed modpacks
       list mods <search>
         lists all custom mods in installation
         that fit the search term (either slug or id)

       remove installation <search>
         removes an installation that fits the search term (either slug or id) --path can also be used as a filter remove mod <installation> <mod>
         removes a mod from an installation
         both <installation> and <mod> are search terms (either slug or id) --path can also be used as a filter

     Examples:
       mc-get install sodium:0.6.6:fabric
       mc-get -mc 1.19.3 install fabulously-optimized
       mc-get install fabulously-optimized
       mc-get -s install fabulously-optimized
       mc-get Fabulously.Optimized-4.10.5.mrpack
       mc-get list mods
       mc-get list mods fabulously-optimized
       mc-get remove installation 123
       mc-get remove installation fabulously-optimized
       mc-get remove mod fabulously-optimized sodium

 ## OS Compatibility